Freyskeyd/gulp-prompt/README.md

 # THIS REPOSITORY NEED A NEW MAINTAINER

-I don't use atom for a while... like 2years and i don't have time to maintain this repository.
+I don't have time to maintain this repository.
 If someone wants to be involved, just drop me an email.

 Add interaction to gulp tasks.